Alcohol and Other Drugs

 These regulations apply to all Dartmouth students.
 They also apply in connection with student programs, events, and activities officially recognized by, and under the jurisdiction of, the College and its recognized student organizations, both on- and off-campus.
 Violation of these regulations may subject an individual or organization to disciplinary action.

 I. No student shall possess, use, transfer, distribute, manufacture or attempt to manufacture, or traffic in illicit drugs in violation of state or federal law or attempt, solicit or conspire to commit any such offenses.
+Synthetic or counterfeit substances that are an analogue for a controlled substance are prohibited under this policy.
+The misuse, transfer, or sale of legal substances such as prescription drugs and inhalants is also prohibited.
 In addition, the College prohibits the possession or use of drug paraphernalia.
 Violation of this policy may subject an individual or recognized organization to disciplinary action.

 II.
 The College relies on its counseling and medical services and disciplinary procedures to minimize the use of illicit drugs.
 Students are urged to seek help for themselves or on behalf of others in any matter of drug usage.
 Counseling is available from the staff of the College Health Service.
 The deans, College chaplains, or members of the faculty and administration may also be consulted when a student is in need of assistance .